Living with FCS

 MCT Oil (Medium Chain Triglyceride)

-The exception to this is MCT oil (Medium Chain Triglyceride) which is available on prescription.
-Although it is also available online and through health food outlets it is important to find a ‘medical grade’ product and to check with your physician that it is suitable.
-It is an oil that has been fractionated so that it follows a different pathway through digestion, bypassing the gut and being absorbed in the liver, meaning that the lipoprotein lipase enzyme is not required in the process.
+People with FCS can use a specially-treated oil called MCT oil (Medium Chain Triglyceride).
+This is an oil that has been fractionated so that it follows a different pathway through digestion, bypassing the gut and being absorbed in the liver, meaning that the lipoprotein lipase enzyme is not required in the process.

 It is important to discuss with your consultant if you plan to add MCT to your diet.
-Ask for a prescription to ensure that you are not inadvertently buying a product that is different to what is suitable to people with FCS (it can also be quite expensive).
+Be sure to ask to be prescribed both to ensure you are using a suitable brand and also because it can be quite expensive.

 It is also worth monitoring triglyceride levels before using MCT and after a period of using MCT.

 Doctors recommend that alcohol should be avoided by people with FCS.
-This is because when the alcohol is processed by the liver, fat is a by-product.
+This is because alcohol is known to raise triglycerides and excessive alcohol use is the leading cause of pancreatitis.
+You can read about the effects of alcohol on triglyceride levels here.
 It may be that you decide that you are happy to reduce your fat intake to enable you to drink some alcohol and still remain symptom-free.
 As with anything to do with this condition, this is a very personal decision.

 However, alcohol lifts inhibitions.
 You might find that when you have drunk some alcohol your judgement is impaired and you may give yourself permission to eat foods that sober you wouldn’t touch.
 If you drink enough so that you have a hangover the next day, be aware that you may experience cravings for fatty and sugary foods which make eating well very difficult to achieve.